piotr-marendowski/linux-dotfiles/.config/nvim/README.md

 - z + a → Toggle fold
 - WHEN ON FOLDED LINE h → Preview fold
 - WHEN ON FOLDED LINE l → Open fold
+- g... → Goto
 - gp... → Goto previews
 - IN VISUAL MODE gb → Toggle block comment
 - IN VISUAL MODE gc → Toggle line comment
-- gcc → Toggle comment on this line
+- gcc → Toggle line comment on this line
+- gbc → Toggle block comment on this line
 - f → Hop to word

 Deleting is overrided so that it doesn't copy deleted contents.